 Applicants can only submit one preliminary application for discussion at a particular Research Committee meeting and an investigator cannot concurrently apply for funding for a given study via this RFPA and other HEI funding mechanisms.

 Five copies of the preliminary application are needed for our review process.
-The preliminary application can also be submitted electronically.
+The preliminary application can also be submitted electronically (in which case no hard copies are required).

 DEADLINES FOR PRELIMINARY APPLICATIONS